Hierarchical Clustering Based on Dissimilarity or Beta-Diversity

 integer

-vector indicating the number of clusters to be obtained from the hierarchical tree, or the output from partition_metrics.
-Should not be used at the same time ascut_height
+indicating the number of clusters to be obtained from the hierarchical tree, or the output from bioregionalization_metrics.
+This parameter should not be used simultaneously withcut_height

 .- cut_height